coderefinery/git-branch-design/_episodes/05-branching-models.md

 (c) Vincent Driessen, licensed under CC BY-SA.

 - [Link to original post](http://nvie.com/posts/a-successful-git-branching-model/).
-- Very popular.
+- Very popular and highly visible.
 - Two long-lived branches: `develop` and `master`.
 - New features are developed on feature branches.
 - Feature branches branch off from `develop`.
 - `master` is the latest stable release by definition.
+- `master` holds all release versions.
 - Everything merged to `develop` is ready to be released.

-- Critique (personal opinion):
+### Critique of this model

 - Naming is unfortunate and often confuses coworkers (rename `develop` to `master` and `master` to `stable`).
 - Model is not ideal if you need to support past versions and publish patches for past versions.
 - Good if you do not distribute the stable release (e.g. if you run it on your servers).

 ---